Drug and Alcohol Rehab in Newcastle

 Each of these has a specific question that aims to get the person using a substance to think about their habits and whether there is a dependency.

-For alcohol dependency, the questions are:
+For alcohol dependency in Newcastle, the questions are:

 - Have you ever felt you should cut down on your drinking?

 - Have people annoyed you by criticizing your drinking?